Lamons Ring Type Joint (RTJ) Gaskets

-Lamons manufactures and supplies a large variety of ring joint gaskets.
+Lamons manufactures and supplies a large variety of ring joint metallic gaskets.
 The RTJ standard size gaskets are manufactured in accordance to API-6A and ASME B16.20 specifications.
 Lamons is licensed by the American Petroleum Institute (API) as a level 4 high quality rating supplier.

 LAMONS RING TYPE JOINT TYPES